joe-bamford/transcription-tools/README.md

 - keyboard
 - yellowbrick (optional, only for plot aesthetics)

-## NOTE: These scripts will only work if you install my forked version of pychord.
+> NOTE: These scripts will only work if you install my forked version of pychord.

-# _midi-stream.py_
+## _midi-stream.py_

+> NOTE: Setting up this script requires identifying which audio device is your piano.
+The commented-out cell 'DEVICE SETUP' will list all detected audio devices on your system; you can then change the _dev_id_ variable to the desired device.
+A kernel restart may be required after doing this.

-## Current functionality
+### Current functionality
-Takes live midi input and reactively displays notes/chords through a matplotlib GUI.
+Takes live midi input from a digital piano and reactively displays notes/chords through a matplotlib window.

-## Desired functionality
+### Desired functionality
-Quicker response time, especially with big chords.
+Quicker response time, especially with complex chords.

-# _ct.py_
+## _ct.py_

-## Current functionality
+### Current functionality
 Loads a .wav and splits the waveform into harmonic and percussive components, generates and plots a log-scaled spectrogram, picks out the strongest frequencies in each spectrum and maps these to notes.
 Where possible, groups of notes are then mapped to chords.

 ## Desired functionality
 Greater reliability with chord identification.

-# _ct-stream.py_
+## _ct-stream.py_

+> NOTE: Essentially a clone of the program in this video - https://www.youtube.com/watch?v=AShHJdSIxkY.

-## Current functionality
+### Current functionality
 Plots a live waveform and spectrum from microphone input stream, identifies notes from the spectrum.

-## Desired functionality
+### Desired functionality
 Greater stability in chord detection.